cranella/h2oclient-java/README.md

 using H2O, this library facilitates the use of Rapids expressions for data frame manipulation using the methods provided in the H2OFrame class.

-For API details and schema objects used by this client see:
+For underlying API details and schema objects used by this client see:
 <br>http://docs.h2o.ai/h2o/latest-stable/h2o-docs/rest-api-reference.html

 Developed for AT&T by Chris Ranella, July 2018